Branch-and-Cut for Mixed-Integer Nash Equilibrium Problems: Numerical Results

 \subsubsection{Knapsack Game Results}

-Preliminary results showed that the aggregated equilibrium cuts described in Equation~\eqref{eq: AggCutOurSetting} perform worse than the equilibrium cuts of Equation \eqref{eq: PlayerCut}, so we only show results for the latter.
-For the rest of this section, when we say that an instance is solved, it means that either an NE has been found or that we prove non-existence---both within the time limit.
+Preliminary results showed that the aggregated best-response cuts described in Equation~\eqref{eq: AggCutOurSetting} perform worse than the best-response cuts of Equation \eqref{eq: PlayerCut}, so we only show results for the latter.
+For the rest of this section, when we say that an instance is solved, it means that either an NE has been found or that we prove non-existence -- both within the time limit.

 We first compare ourselves on the instance set of knapsack games from \textcite{dragotto2023zero}.
 Indeed, the cutting-plane approach derived in this work for NEP with only integer variables can in particular be applied to the knapsack games.
 While we can solve all instances with 2 players and 25 items within the time limit, we can only solve 1 instance out of 9 with 2 players and 75 items.
 However, the cutting-plane method of \textcite{dragotto2023zero} solves all instances with 2 players and up to 75 items, as well as 7 instances out of 9 with 100 items.
 This result was expected because our approach is more general than theirs and they implemented two additional types of cuts specific to the knapsack game while we did not.